Pakistan Supreme Court disqualifies prime minister

 CHAUDHRY BACK IN SPOTLIGHT

-The Supreme Court decision also puts Chaudhry back at the centre of Pakistan's turbulent political stage.
+The Supreme Court decision also puts Chaudhry back at the center of Pakistan's turbulent political stage.

 Since then, he has taken on the government over allegations of corruption, and has even challenged the military, which has ruled for more than half of Pakistan's 64-year history.